tsmoreau/docs/docs/masternode/masternode-setup-guide.md

 ## 7. Create Wallet Addresses
-Before being able to proceed further, you will need **two** seperate Tomo wallet addresses to operate a masternode.
+Before being able to proceed further, you will need **two** seperate Tao wallet addresses to operate a masternode.
-One helps to operate the masternode day-to-day, and the other is where the 50,000 TOMO (50k) is staked from.
+One helps to operate the masternode day-to-day, and the other is where the 50,000 TAO (50k) is staked from.
 The genius of this is that the wallet where the 50k will pass through (and where rewards will eventually come into) is never stored or seen by the VPS server.
 This is a security strategy that keeps your coins safe.